VladimirAlexiev/soml/owl2soml/README.md

   - The default datatype of a prop that doesn't mention a range is `string`.
     This applies to `rdf:Property, owl:DatatypeProperty, owl:AnnotationProperty`.
   - These datatypes are also mapped to string: `rdf:langString, rdfs:Literal`.
-  - Finally, `rdf:Resource` is mapped to `iri`, a free-standing IRI pointing to an external resource
+  - Finally, `rdfs:Resource` is mapped to `iri`, a free-standing IRI pointing to an external resource

 ### Labels and Descriptions